KoNickss/koffe/README.md

 ## Installation
 First of all, open a terminal and run this command:
 ### `curl https://koffe.netlify.app/install-host | sudo bash`
-This creates some configs and add some file we will need for the installation.
+This creates some configs and adds some file we will need for the installation.
-After the script finishes, from the archlinux website go to a mirror near you and download the .tar.gz bootstrap image and unzip it in `/usr/share/koffe/archbox` so that `/usr/share/koffe/archbox/bin` is a valid folder.
+After the script finishes, go to a mirror near you on the arch website and download the .tar.gz bootstrap image and unzip it in `/usr/share/koffe/archbox` so that `/usr/share/koffe/archbox/bin` is a valid folder.
 After you're done unziping the image, edit `/usr/share/koffe/archbox/etc/pacman.d/mirrorlist` and uncomment a mirror.
 Then you should be able to run `koffe-shell` to enter the container, after that run
 ### `curl https://koffe.netlify.app/install-box | bash`
 and `pacman -Syu` to add the necessary files.
 After that just exit and re-enter the container and you should be able to use it.